Raffiepro/GameboyTools/README.md

 (In GB/GBC roms the tile data starts at 8000)

 GB and GBC games supported! 😁😁😁 (The exported tiles from GBC ROMS don't use the in-game palette)
-I had some issues with exporting to PNG with Linux because of a bug in STB, so it exports to BMP